Pop Quiz:What do 1 out of 15 people have?

 The silver lining?
-You can improve and it’s possible to start building your credit now.
+You can really only improve from here and it’s totally possible to start building your credit now.

 1. You won’t qualify for any traditional credit cards

 With this low of a score, you are unlikely to qualify for any regular, non-secured credit card.
 You probably won’t even be able to get a plain vanilla Walmart store card with that low of a score.

-So my first piece of advice is to try out this tool right now and find out in 60 seconds if you are matched for any credit card offers.
+So my first bit of advice is to try out this tool right now and find out in 60 seconds if you are matched for any credit card offers.
 IF you are matched for an offer, then go for it!

 Use this tool since it matches you with offers.
 Don’t screw up your credit even more by randomly applying for cards from other places and hoping something sticks.
 Why?
 Because doing so might drop your score even further (or at least put inquiries on your credit report, which can make you look even riskier to lenders, if that’s possible).
 Having too many can negatively impact your score, wiping out any gains you might experience from good behavior.
 So the lesson is to only apply for a card for which you have a good chance of qualifying, and this handy Cardfinder tool won’t affect your credit at all.

-2. Avoid other cards that sock you with excessive fees
+2. Avoid other cards that hit you with excessive fees